Xiol/transmission-wireguard/README.md

 * Bring everything up - `docker-compose up -d`
 * Connect to Transmission on port 9091 or proxy using nginx (from *gasp* the host).
 To proxy to yourdomain.com/transmission/:

+(Actually, this is probably wrong.
+The aliases clearly won't work with the containers, but probably work for me because I still have a now inactive copy of Transmission installed on the host machine.
+Guess that's never getting removed because it's working. 🤷)

 ```
 http {
     upstream transmission {